-A strategy to kill solid tumors in a tissue-agnostic manner
+A new strategy to treat solid tumors

 Napoleone Ferrara, MD